forrest-ua/docs/articles/universal-login/default-login-url.md

 }
 ```

 The `login_url` should point to a route in the application that ends up redirecting to Auth0's `/authorize` endpoint, e.g. `https://mycompany.org/login`.
-Note that it requires `https` and it cannot point to `localhost`.
+Note that it requires `https` and it cannot point to `localhost`. `login_url` can include query parameters and a URI fragment.

+As per [OIDC Third Party Initiated Login](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin) specification, `iss` containing Issuer Identifier will be added as a query string parameter to `login_url` before redirecting.

 ## Scenarios for redirecting to the default login route